jsherman256/covid-air/content/tweets/filtration/calculating-hepa.md

 title: "CALCULATING WHAT A HEPA FILTER DOES"
 date: 2021-12-28T15:41:49.000Z
 draft: true
-description:
-Portable air purifiers (HEPA filters) are not magic machines that you turn on in the corner of the room and they make COVID go away.
+description: Portable air purifiers (HEPA filters) are not magic machines that you turn on in the corner of the room and they make COVID go away.
 They usually are advertised with a square footage, but that's not accurate.
-Here's what it means:
+Here's what it means

-1/10
-summary:
-Portable air purifiers (HEPA filters) are not magic machines that you turn on in the corner of the room and they make COVID go away.
+summary: Portable air purifiers (HEPA filters) are not magic machines that you turn on in the corner of the room and they make COVID go away.
 They usually are advertised with a square footage, but that's not accurate.
-Here's what it means:
+Here's what it means

-1/10
 categories:
 ---
 [Source](https://twitter.com/joeyfox85/status/1475854507326291968)